nminoru/pg_plan_tree_dot/README.md

 pg_plan_tree_dot
 ================

-pg_plan_tree_dot is PostgreSQL extension which visualizes a plan tree using Graphviz.
+pg_plan_tree_dot is a PostgreSQL extension which visualizes a plan tree using Graphviz.

 As you know, the EXPLAIN command displays the execution plan that PostgreSQL's planner/optimizer generates for the supplied statement.
 However the result of this command is rough.